voc0der/Skip-Game-Launcher/README.md

 echo why you do this windowz
 ```

-Then runs the command to execute the game, referenced in https://github.com/dafzor/bnetlauncher/issues/22#issuecomment-399788430 , implementation like so:
+Then runs the command to execute the game, thanks to <a href="https://github.com/dafzor/bnetlauncher/issues/22#issuecomment-399788430">Ethan-BB's post</a> , implementation like so:
 ```
 // launch overwatch
 cmd /s /c ""C:\Program Files (x86)\Battle.net\Battle.net.exe" --exec="launch Pro""